OUTBREAK: Hantavirus

 $0.00

 Note that some clinical research may fall under multiple categories; although, these overlaps are not explicitly shown.
+For example, phases are displayed with “clinical characterisation” awards where they co-occurred with other interventions.
 For diagnostic trials, preclinical studies are not included in the data presented.
+The diagnostics visualisation will soon be updated with a revised classification of diagnostic research awards to better reflect the scope of funded awards.

 Global Map of Geographical Distribution of Funding Organisations OR Research Locations